Non-singular "Gauss'' black hole from non-locality: Non-singular ``Gauss'' black hole model

 The location $r=0$ corresponds to $\tilde{r} = \sqrt{\pi}\ell$ and hence the metric is

 which is nothing but a sphere of surface area $4\pi^2\ell^2$ factored with another spatial direction $t$, provided the mass parameter $M$ is large enough.
-It would be interesting to study the response of this ``sphere'' to infalling matter.

-It is easy to show that a radial geodesic in a static metric with $-g_{tt} = g^{rr} = f(r)$ has a conserved quantity $E = f(r)\dot{t}$, where the dot denotes differentiation with respect to the affine parameter $\lambda$.
-Then, the equation of motion simply becomes
+It would be interesting to study the response of this ``throat'' to infalling matter.
+A radial null geodesic in a static metric with $-g_{tt} = g^{rr} = f(r)$ has a conserved quantity $E = f(r)\dot{t}$, where the dot denotes differentiation with respect to the affine parameter $\lambda$.
+Then,

-implying that any radial geodesic can reach the surface of that sphere ($r=0$) at finite affine parameter, which in turn implies geodesic incompleteness \cite{Frolov:2011}; for an application to non-singular black holes see Ref.~\cite{Bambi:2016wdn}.
-However, this might not be a serious drawback since many regular black hole models are geodesically incomplete.
-For a recent review on this topic we refer to \cite{Carballo-Rubio:2019fnb}.
+implying that any radial geodesic can reach the surface of that sphere ($r=0$) at finite affine parameter, which in turn implies geodesic incompleteness \cite{Frolov:2011}; for an application to regular black holes see Ref.~\cite{Bambi:2016wdn}.
+However, this might not be a serious drawback since many regular black hole models are geodesically incomplete \cite{Carballo-Rubio:2019fnb}.
 In this particular case it seems that continuing the variable $r$ to the entire range of $\mathbb{R}$ would solve that issue and potentially give rise to a wormhole-type geometry; see also Simpson and Visser \cite{Simpson:2018tsi}.
+For that reason, even though from the outside the proposed Gauss metric appears as a black hole (and has been proposed as a candidate for a regular black hole metric), its properties under analytic continuation may deserve further scrutiny.